yhordi/mad_libs/readme.md

 ###How it works:

 Clone the entire repository.
 Run the script "dbcreator.rb" to create the database.
 From there, you can run the "controller.rb" file from the terminal and begin the MadLib.
+Only run the "dbcreator.rb" afterwards if you want to replace the current database with a new one.

 ###Contributors